1994–95 AEK Athens F.C. season: Overview

-Having been out of the league race early on, AEK were focused on claiming the cup.
-They easily passed the first round, coming out first in a group with Panargiakos, Atromitos, Kastoria and Ethnikos Asteras.
+Having fallen out of title contention early in the season, AEK were focused on claiming the Cup.
+They easily passed the first round, finishing first in a group with Panargiakos, Atromitos, Kastoria and Ethnikos Asteras.
 Afterwards, they prevailed over Doxa Vyronas, then Panetolikos and in the quarter-finals they easily eliminated Ethnikos Piraeus.
 In the semi-finals they faced Edessaikos who also they overcame with relative ease.
 Thus, AEK faced Panathinaikos at the Olympic Stadium on April 19, for the second consecutive season.
-AEK were protesting the definition of the final that stadium because according to their people it was the home ground of Panathinaikos and the opponent knew the pitch better.
-In order to express their protest, AEK entered the pitch alone and waited for Panathinaikos instead of the established simultaneous entrance of the opponents.
-Saravakos missed a penalty at the 6th minute and then a very nervous match ended 0–0.
-In extra time, the match was the same and everything showed that the match would be decided for the second year in a row in the penalty shootout.
-The referee, however, had a different opinion, attributing a penalty to Vlachos marking Warzycha at the 115th minute, a penalty which was very strongly contested by AEK and on the field there was "decimation", as players and agents of the yellow-blacks team fell on the referee of the match, as a result of which Manolas and Vlachos were expelled.
-At the same time, the yellow-black stands were also "boiling" and later incidents occurred outside the playing field as well.
-Finally Warzycha scored from the penalty spot and gave the trophy to Panathinaikos.
-In the aftermath of the episodic final, was the fact that some AEK players refused to attend the award ceremony, while a few days after the final the referee, Filippos Bakas, was attacked by strangers.
+AEK protested the decision to stage the final at that stadium arguing that it effectively served as Panathinaikos' home ground.
+In order to express their protest, AEK entered the pitch without their opponents and waited for Panathinaikos instead of making the customary joint entrance.
+Saravakos missed a penalty at the 6th minute and then a nervous match ended 0–0.
+In extra time, the pattern of the match remained unchanged and it appeared that the match would be decided for the second year in a row in the penalty shootout.
+However, the referee awarded Panathinaikos a penalty for a challenge by Vlachos on Warzycha at the 115th minute, which was strongly disputed by AEK, resulting in a mass confrontation, as players and club officials of the yellow-blacks surrounded the referee of the match.
+As a result, Manolas and Vlachos were sent off.
+At the same time, tensions also spread to the supporters of AEK in the stands and further crowd disturbances occurred outside the stadium.
+Eventually, Warzycha scored from the penalty spot and secured the trophy for Panathinaikos.
+In the aftermath of the episodic final, some players of AEK refused to attend the award ceremony, while a few days after the final the referee, Filippos Bakas, was attacked by unidentified assailants.
+Eventually, businessman Michalis Trochanas became the club's new owner.

-The best players of the season for AEK are Saravakos, Savevski, Šabanadžović, Manolas, Kasapis, Atmatsidis, Tsiartas, Kostis and Dimitriadis.
-Top scorer of AEK and second in the league for the season, was Dimitris Saravakos with 21 goals.
+Among the main players of the season for AEK were Saravakos, Savevski, Šabanadžović, Manolas, Kasapis, Atmatsidis, Tsiartas, Kostis and Dimitriadis.
+Saravakos was AEK's top scorer and the league's second-highest scorer with 21 goals.